Residential Tribunal of New South Wales: Structure and Jurisdiction

 The tribunal was established under the Residential Tribunal Act 1998 (NSW).
 It had jurisdiction under the Community Land Management Act 1989 (NSW), Residential Parks Act 1998 (NSW), Residential Tenancies Act 1987 (NSW), Retirement Villages Act 1999 (NSW) and the Strata Schemes Management Act 1996 (NSW).

 The tribunal was to conduct proceedings with as little formality and technicality and with as much expedition as the requirements of the matter in question permitted.
 The tribunal was not bound by the rules of evidence.
 Alternative dispute resolution was to be an important focus in the tribunal's operations.

-Parties could appear in person and legal representation was not permitted unless the tribunal gave permission to do so.
+Parties could appear in person and legal representation was not permitted unless the tribunal permitted to do so.
 However, a landlord could have a real estate agent attend on their behalf.

 There was a right of appeal on a question of law to the Supreme Court of New South Wales.

 Membership

-The Tribunal consisted of a Chairperson, a Deputy Chairperson or Deputy Chairpersons, senior members, and other members as required.
+The Tribunal consisted of a chairperson, a deputy chairperson or deputy chairpersons, senior members, and other members as required.
 The chairperson could also appoint assessors as necessary.